 Reading is one of life's passions for me, I enjoy YA/fantasy/paranormal/occult romance/supernatural books as well varous others.

-I have done several ARC reads, reviews can be found on Amazon.co.uk - Raven.FP.
-I am stepping into doing some BETA reads.
+I have done several ARC & BETA reads, reviews can be found on Amazon.co.uk/com - Raven.FP & goodreads.
 I find ARC & BETA reading an enjoyable past time in that I get to do something that I adore but I get to help out in little ways.
-I know my reviews matter & do a little to help promote the books
+I know my reviews matter & I donmy little bit to help promote the books

 I have decided to get into jewellery making and find I like several media's i.e. wirework, polymer clay and beadwork to name a few.
 I left my job working with the elderly due to a chronic pain illness.
 Doing the jewellery making allows me to work when my body allows.
 I love the art of creating work.

 Hubby & I moved to France from the UK to better our health, I have a chronic pain illness and the warmth helps & hubby (Chris) is a retired from the police.
 I used to work with the elderly (supporting them to live in their own home with safety and security), I do miss it but am happy here.

 Good grief, I thought my book hangover was bad from the first one but I just know that after I've finished this series, it's going to be AWFUL!

 This book starts where Meeting Destiny finished, Lauren wakes up from a coma and realises that her life has changed in a dramatic way, not the least of which is that Max is no longer around.
 Through twists, turns and emotional upheaval of both good and bad varieties, Lauren makes it out of the nursing home and tries to put her life back in order.
 I won't say anymore about the story for fear of spoiling it for others before they have read it.